Drivers and Hire

 We also do escorted ‘Swap & Go’ Day Trips where we go out in small groups on preset dates and routes from Nelson around the Top of the South Island, and drivers can drive up to 5 different cars on amazing roads in 1 day – how cool is that?
 See www.nzroadtrips.co.nz for more details – we can do custom dates too.

-Taller drivers, i.e. those much over 6 foot, may struggle to get comfortable in some cars, especially the 1975 Alfa Spider S2, 2001 Alfa Spider V6 and surprisingly the Jaguar XK8 convertible.
-With the 1975 Spider S2, legroom is the issue due to a large un-adjustable steering wheel and forward angled pedals, whereas as the 2001 Spider V6 will be tight for headroom.
+Taller drivers, i.e. those much over 6 foot, may struggle to get comfortable in some cars, especially the older Alfa Spiders and surprisingly the Jaguar XK8 convertible.
+With the 1975 Spider S2, legroom is the issue due to a large un-adjustable steering wheel and forward angled pedals.
 With the Jaguar XK8 convertible it’s not overly generous on either headroom or legroom, mainly due to limited seat travel.
-The Saab 9-3 convertible can seat 4 adults, but those in the back definitely shouldn’t be over 6 foot and anyone in the rear seats will need to exit the car anytime the roof needs to be lowered or raised.
+The Saab 9-3 convertible and Mercedes SEC coupe can both seat 4 adults, but 3 up is better to give the driver maximum flexibility and those in the back shouldn’t be over 6 foot.
+In the case of the Saab, anyone in the rear seats will need to exit the car anytime the roof needs to be lowered or raised.
 Please discuss prior to booking if you have any concerns.

 The cars at the other end of the performance scale are also quite happy with docile town driving and won’t bite your foot off when you go anywhere near the right pedal….but they can make some very appealing noises when revved though.

-Our cars from the 90s onwards have most of the modern safety features we now take for granted e.g. ABS, driver and passenger air bags, side impact bars.
-It is true that the cars from the 70s will have more basic safety features, though they do come with good safety belts plus high level brake lights.
-Therefore their main driver safety aid is you the driver, and as part of your familiarisation session we will advise on such essentials as allowing extra time and distance for braking, and switching on headlights early before twilight so you can be more easily seen.
-Note all our cars have to pass the 6 monthly Certificate of Fitness (CoF) test just like any other rental car, to ensure their road worthiness for hire.
+Our cars from the 90’s onwards have most of the modern safety features we now take for granted e.g. ABS, driver and passenger air bags, side impact bars.
+Cars from the 70’s will have more basic safety features, though most do come with inertia reel safety belts plus high level brake lights.
+The main driver safety aid is always you the driver though, and as part of your familiarisation session on the older cars we will advise on such essentials as allowing extra time and distance for braking, and switching on headlights early before twilight so you can be more easily seen.
+Note all our cars have to pass the 6 monthly Certificate of Fitness (CoF) test just like any other New Zealand rental car, to ensure their road worthiness for hire.

 I've never heard of RentAClassic?